NixOS/rfcs/rfcs/0123-flake-names.md

 # Motivation
 [motivation]: #motivation

-- Flake-centric workflows often end up with a lot of derivations named “source”, and it’s difficult to navigate this.
+- Flakes generate store paths named “source”, and it’s difficult to navigate this when manually inspecting the store.
-- This metadata can be used to make flakes more discoverable and usable, in particular, it can be output instead or with the URI, making the command friendlier.
+- This metadata can be used to make flakes more approachable and usable, in particular, it can be output instead or with the URI, making the nix commands friendlier.

 # Detailed design
 [design]: #detailed-design